© 2010-2025 by Fine Arts of the Southwest, Inc. All rights reserved.

 This one is a real old-style beauty.
 The anonymous Navajo silversmith who made this piece really knew his business.

-The bracelet’s sleek cast ingot silver shank is decorated on both sides with very refined crescent-shaped stampwork designs and of course this is all teed up to feature and accentuate the gorgeous large oval-shaped “picture” Arizona Rainbow petrified wood stone which beautifully captures the marvelous rich colors of the Southwestern desert landscape.
-Most of this stone is found in the area of The Petrified Forest near Holbrook, Arizona.
-This piece of stone is approximately 225 million years old from the Triassic Period which is known as the "Dawn of the Dinosaurs" as it predates the Jurassic Period when dinosaurs ruled the earth.
+The bracelet’s sleek cast ingot-silver shank made from melted-down American and/or Mexican silver coins is decorated on both sides with very refined, elegant crescent-shaped stampwork designs and of course this is all teed up to feature and accentuate the gorgeous large oval-shaped “picture” Arizona Rainbow petrified wood stone which beautifully captures the marvelous rich colors of the Southwestern desert landscape.
+Most of this stone is found in the area of The Petrified Forest near Holbrook in Eastern Arizona.
+This piece of stone is approximately 225 million years old and dates from the Triassic Period which is known as the "Dawn of the Dinosaurs" as it predates by some 120 million years the Jurassic Period when much larger dinosaurs, such as the fearsome Tyrannosaurus Rex ruled the earth.

 We’ll keep this discussion fairly brief and just let this piece speak mainly for itself.
 What we will add as a final thought

-is our opinion that this one is “the kind”.
-You don’t see precious pieces like this very much anymore and truth be told you probably won’t be seeing this one for very long at all unless you do the right thing.
+is our opinion that this one is most certainly “the kind”.
+You don’t see precious older pieces like this very much anymore and, truth be told, you probably won’t be seeing this particular one for very long either unless you do the right thing.

 Price $3,250

-View of ancient trees in The Petrified Forest near Holbrook, Arizona
+View of the trunks of ancient trees in The Petrified Forest near Holbrook, Arizona

 Photo source and © Arizona Highways Magazine